mucel/Quantifying_bias_in_ai/Report.md

 ### Evaluation of the results and method (400 words)
 ...

-Sadly this is only useful to identify embedded linguistic properties, thus it is a surface-level analysis that misses propagated biases in the models and would be insufficient for causality analysis as it lacks the understanding of why and how biases occur.
+The method in itself : Sadly this is only useful to identify embedded linguistic properties, thus it is a surface-level analysis that misses propagated biases in the models and would be insufficient for causality analysis as it lacks the understanding of why and how biases occur.

 #### Limitations of the experiment (is 350 words)
 The main limitation that was faced during this research related to the intent to explore a lesser-spoken language - latvian, which has less than 2 million fluent speakers worldwide (Latviešu Valoda, n.d.).
 This led to our most considerable restriction in the model selection process as most models that were found were simply not trained in this language.
 Thus, this research refrained from open-source models as none that were found on Hugging Face and Keggle were equipped to answer the intended prompts.
 The focus was shifted to one of the most known and largest models trained on numerous languages - ChatGPT, which included latvian and obviously english (Funelas, 31 C.E.).
 Further the explicit selection of using ChatGPT3.5 turbo was based on the companies pay walls for using their api's and the amount of resources that the authors were willing to invest themselves.
 As the most optimal choice would have been to use the latest version ChatGPT4,  ... bit this was more expensive ???

 The amount of resources also influenced the evaluation of the prompts.
 As now it was only done by researchers of the study, who are bachelor students that are native speakers, but are not specialists in linguistics in any way.
 Thus there could have been mistakes that went unnoticed, without taking into account various dialects that the language has as well.

 Another limitation was the amount of time that was allocated to this research as this was a project for a Text Mining course, around a month was given to complete it.
 Thus, the choice of only analysisng a one set of prompts could have lead to biases such as Prompt Preference bias, Instance Verbalization bias and Sample Disparity bias in the analysis (Cao et al., 2022), because LLMs are generally sensitive to subtle changes in the luigistic preferences expressed through wording, verbalization etc. of prompts (Jiang et al., 2020).
 Further research could explore simpler methods, which have been proposed to universalise the best probing criteria, when investigating factual knowledge probing (Cao et al., 2022).

 ### Solutions : Mitigating bias (300 words)